 - Five Crowns

-- Three-Thirteen, played with a 116 card deck.
+- A rummy game similar to Three-Thirteen, played with a 116 card deck.
 There are no aces or twos but there is an additional suit of stars and six jokers.

 You can order the Five Crowns Card Game from amazon.com

 - An enhanced version of Switch or Black Jack (the British form of Crazy Eights) by Paul Feagan.
 There are many additional special cards, and the rules for each are written on the cards.
 The game is named after the fours which are "Flaps" cards: when anyone plays a four other players can play fours without waiting for turns, but with no player playing more than one four in succession.

 - Spite and Malice, played with a 150 card deck consisting of ten each of cards numbered from 1 to 15.
 Rules are also available here.
 The game is now produced by Winning Moves and can be ordered from funagain.com.